Gapur/nestjs-microservices/README.md

 npx create-nx-workspace nestjs-microservices --preset=nest
 ```

-Specify the app name as api-gateway.
+Specify the app name as `api-gateway`.

 Now let’s install the project dependencies by running the following commands:
 ```sh